The Petal Lamps by Georges

 Here at Maison Flâneur, we’re not just interested in great design; we’re interested in each piece and its story, in how it’s made.
 It’s one thing to see an incredible armchair or a charming platter and appreciate it on the surface level.
 It’s another thing entirely to understand what goes into crafting it.

 When we know how something is made, we appreciate it all the more.
-Some of the most fabulous things on our site are the delicate, striking lights dreamt up by Mylene Niedzialkowski of Georges.
+Some of the most fabulous things on our site are the delicate, striking lights.

-Each light that Georges churns out is carefully crafted – with serious thought given to every step, every element.
-Before the talented makers at Georges even begin to begin shaping and molding the fixtures, the materials must be sourced and selected.
+Georges churns out carefully crafted lights – with serious thought given to every step, every element.
+Before the talented makers at Georges even begin to begin shaping and molding the fixture of the petal lampss, the materials must be sourced and selected.
 The team thumbs through their enormous library of materials – Lyonnaise silk, Pyrenean wool, their own wood – and selects something that’s just right.
 Then, guided by these materials, the artisans let things unfold organically, creating things that seem as if they could have existed all along.

 Should cotton be the order of the day, the team has beautiful Normandy cotton to hand.
 The Georges wool is sourced from a beautiful sheep farm in the Pyrenees or from the Valgaudemar Valley in the Hautes-Alpes.
 The shepherds weave the wool by hand before passing it over to Mylene and her team, so they receive only the finest.